dagronf/DSFSparkline/README.md

 ## Changes

+### `3.3.0`

+* Fixed issue where iOS background wasn't being drawn correctly in some cases.
+* Fixed rare crash where a line graph with < 2 points would crash.

 ### `3.2.0`

 * Changed the zero-line definition class to `DSFSparklineZeroLineDefinition` for clarity.
 * More documentation, especially around SwiftUI.
 Attempted to make the documentation clearer around drawing parameters.

 ### `3.1.0`